alkoclick/alkoclick.github.io/now.md

-May, 2026
+June, 2026

 As of July, I will no longer be with my last employer, Miro.
 I'm slowly rediscovering what is fun about our field playing with [My android setup](words/My%20android%20setup.md), and also that [I am an AI hater](I%20am%20an%20AI%20hater.md).
 I've gotten really into [[Bike Maintenance]], and I'm working on this [Peugeot PH10S 1981](Peugeot%20PH10S%201981.md).
 I clocked 500km of cycling in March!
-I'm in a pretty introspective period, and I don't quite know what comes next for me: Maybe it's some coop/startup work on a problem I care about, maybe it's an extended break, maybe it's spending some time woodworking with my dad.
+Life feels good right now as my energy is returning and I feel more social than any time in my recent past.
+However, I am noticing that extroversion coming off as almost a necessity - I need to be with people and it makes me feel good, which is quite opposite to how my life previously was.
+Onwards to my sabbatical!

 P.S.
 This "now page" is inspired by [nownownow.com](https://nownownow.com/about).